CartoDB/Windshaft-cartodb/docs/named_maps.md

 #### Fetch XYZ tiles directly

 This method uses XYZ-based URLs to fetch tiles directly, and instantiates the Named Map as part of the request to your application.
 You do not have to do any other steps to initialize your map.
 This is done with the [`NamedMapsController`](https://github.com/CartoDB/Windshaft-cartodb/blob/9449642773ed284d3855b08f0358c634f6634d59/lib/cartodb/controllers/named_maps.js#L31) base url value for your app.

-{% comment %}writer note_csobier: Carla - Is it true that if you're using xyz urls to get tiles, that does instantiation for you? so you don't need to do any other steps to instantiate?{% endcomment %}

 ```javascript
 NamedMapsController.prototype.register = function(app) {